metamn/react-image/README.md

 />
 ```

-The current state of art (as of March 2020) is presented in [this article](https://www.smashingmagazine.com/2020/03/setting-height-width-images-important-again/).
-And a working solution in [this repo](https://github.com/metamn/inu-v2-b/blob/master/react-src/src/components/ImageResponsive/ImageResponsive.js)
+The current state of art in responsive images &mdash; as of March 2020 &mdash; is presented in [this article](https://www.smashingmagazine.com/2020/03/setting-height-width-images-important-again/).
+And a working solution width responsive sizing in [this repo](https://github.com/metamn/inu-v2-b/blob/master/react-src/src/components/ImageResponsive/ImageResponsive.js)

 ## Resources